xuyouze/MyNotes/BatchNormalization.md

   * propose a new mechanism, which called Batch Normalization, that takes a step towards reducing internal covariate shift.

 # 3. dataset:
-  * `MNIST` input: 28\*28\*1. and three fully-connected hidden layers with 100 activations each followed by a sigmoid function.
+  * `MNIST` input: 28\*28\*1. and three fully-connected hidden layers with 100 activations each followed by a sigmoid function.
 Last hidden layer is followed by a fully-connected layer with 10 activations and cross-entropy loss.
-  * `LSVRC2012`. training as the GoogLeNet, except apply BN to the input of each nonlinearity, in a convolutional way.
+  * `LSVRC2012` training as the GoogLeNet, except apply BN to the input of each nonlinearity, in a convolutional way.<br>
     Model          | steps to 72.2%|  Max accuracy
     -------------  | ------------- | -----------------
     Inception      |   31.0*10^6   |  72.2%